sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 draft: true
 ---

 **TL;DR:** I used the [k6](https://k6.io/) performance testing framework to benchmark the Compute Engine [f1-micro](https://cloud.google.com/compute/docs/machine-types#n1_shared-core_machine_types) and [Caddy webserver](https://caddyserver.com/v1/) hosting this site.
-With CloudFlare caching turned off, the server was able to serve an onslaught 800 virtual users continuously reloading the page (while maintaining a median page load time of `<500ms`), but started dropping requests when increasing the load further.
+With CloudFlare caching turned off, the server was able to serve an onslaught 800 virtual users continuously reloading the page (while maintaining a median request duration of `<400ms`), but started dropping requests when increasing the load further.

 ![this is fine](/static/images/this-is-fine.png)

 *{{< link "https://www.theverge.com/2016/5/5/11592622/this-is-fine-meme-comic" "This is fine." >}}*

 <!--more-->